ROCm/MIOpenGEMM/tests/README.md

 #basicexample.cpp

 The starting point of a minimal example running the full find-then-run pipeline.
-The best place start to understand how to use tinygemm.
+The best place start to understand how to use MIOpenGEMM.

 #basicfind.hpp